linode/terraform-provider-linode/website/docs/d/nodebalancer.html.markdown

 * `tags` - A list of tags applied to this object.
 Tags are for organizational purposes only.

-* `hostname` - This NodeBalancer's hostname, ending with .nodebalancer.linode.com
+* `hostname` - This NodeBalancer's hostname, ending with .ip.linodeusercontent.com

 * `ipv4` - The Public IPv4 Address of this NodeBalancer

 * `ipv6` - The Public IPv6 Address of this NodeBalancer

+* `region` - The Region where this Linode NodeBalancer is located.
+NodeBalancers only support backends in the same Region.

+* `created` – When this Linode NodeBalancer was created

+* `updated` – When this Linode NodeBalancer was last updated

 * [`transfer`](#transfer) - The network transfer stats for the current month